Skip to main content

 • Non-prescription drugs or prescription vitamins (other than prenatal vitamins).
 Other examples include weight loss or weight gain, hair growth and/or erectile dysfunction drugs.

-ⓘ SilverScript® Plus (PDP) includes coverage for some excluded drugs not typically covered by a Medicare prescription drug plan.
-This includes some prescription vitamins and generic erectile dysfunction drugs.
+ⓘ SilverScript® Plus (PDP) and some of our MAPD plans include coverage for some excluded drugs not normally covered by Medicare Part D. This includes a variety of prescription vitamins and generic erectile dysfunction drugs.

 For a more complete list of drugs not covered by Medicare, please visit our Prescription drug formulary FAQ page.